Air purifier for pet owners guide

 pet hair sofa

-Pet Saliva and Urine
+Pet Saliva and Urine: Unlikely Allergen Sources

-Pet urine also contains several allergy-causing proteins, meaning that a pet accident can turn into a potential source of allergens in your home.
-If you do not wash your pet regularly, the proteins in their urine can sometimes accumulate in their fur as well.
+Pet urine also contains various allergy-causing proteins, meaning that a pet accident can become a potential allergen source in your home.
+If pets aren't bathed regularly, urine proteins may accumulate in their fur as well.

 Cat Allergies vs. Dog Allergies